Overview

 How it works

-Qualifiers will take place between 5th of May 2025 to 27th of June 2025 (Exact dates will vary by competition).
+Qualifiers will take place between 5 May to 27 June, 2025 (Exact dates will vary by competition).

 To help finalists prepare ahead of the UK Final, we will provide relevant technical training and share mindset development techniques, to support them to remain focused on achieving success.